nilpunch/massive-ecs/README.md

 This is **a library**, not a framework.
 Thus, it does not try to take control of the user codebase or the main game loop.

+[Here](https://github.com/nilpunch/bench-morpeh-leolite-massive) is a benchmark comparing Massive ECS with [Morpeh](https://github.com/scellecs/morpeh) and [LeoEcsLite](https://github.com/Leopotam/ecslite).
+TL;DR it's totally usable.

 ECS features:

-- Fast and simple ECS without any code generation
+- No code generation
 - Support сomponents of any type
 - No deferred commands execution
 - Garbage-free API.
 Make in-place queries, no caching required